MA-Mahmudi/MA-Mahmudi/README.md

 </a>
 </p>

--  I’m currently learning Vue.js and fundamentals of programming.
+-  I’m currently learning Vue.js deeply.
 -  Experienced React.js and a little bit of PHP.
--  Interested in startups.
+-  Interested in startups and DevOps.

 <br/>